xadupre/machinelearningext/docs/source/index.rst

 Custom Extensions to ML.net
 ===========================

-These pages go through some elements useful to whoever wants to extend :epkg:`ML.net` which is a open source machine learning library mostly written in :epkg:`C#` and implemented by :epkg:`Microsoft`.
+This documentation goes through some elements useful to whoever wants to extend :epkg:`ML.net` which is a open source machine learning library mostly written in :epkg:`C#` and implemented by :epkg:`Microsoft`.
+It contains documentation pages about the :epkg:`ML.net` itself taken from the main repository or automatically built from it extended with custom code or experiments.

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2

     introduction
     dataframe
-    mlnetdocs/index
+    machinelearning_docs
     concepts
     commandline
     components/index
+    incompatibilities

 You can also navigate through the documentation with the :ref:`genindex` or the :ref:`search`.